Do air purifiers work for dust mite allergies?

 Built-in air purifiers

-Built-in air purifiers or are integrated directly into a home's HVAC (Heating, Ventilation, and Air Conditioning) system or are part of a structured air handling unit.
+Built-in air purifiers are integrated directly into a home's HVAC (Heating, Ventilation, and Air Conditioning) system or are part of a structured air handling unit.

 These systems clean and purify the air as it circulates throughout the building, offering a whole-house solution.
 They typically utilise a combination of filtration methods, including HEPA filters for particles and activated carbon filters for odors and gases.